-With a growing population, a good level of employment and several industry sectors expanding, Moray has plenty of advantages.
-The economy is founded predominately in manufacturing, particularly in food and drink, agriculture and tourism.
-The presence of two large defence establishments in the area also creates opportunities.
+Moray’s economy is founded primarily in manufacturing, with a focus on the food and drink, agriculture and tourism sectors.
+The presence of two large defence establishments in the area also creates employment opportunities.

 “ For Johnstons of Elgin the place that we do business is at the core of our brand.
 We are very lucky to be in Moray, where our people are highly skilled, engaged with learning and development, understand quality and are committed to the company.”